 In addition to knowing your gift delivers solutions to farmers and ranchers and benefits society as a whole, you may be eligible for tax benefits now.
 These could include reduced income taxes, capital gain taxes and transfer taxes.
 It can also reduce the out-of-pocket cost of a gift, meaning you’re able to give more than you could otherwise.

-If you have any questions or would like to talk more about giving options, please email us at firstname.lastname@example.org or call Shannon Steele, development officer for annual giving and donor stewardship, at 580-224-6247.
+If you have any questions or would like to talk more about giving options, please email us at firstname.lastname@example.org or call Shannon Steele, officer of advancement operations and outreach, at 580-224-6247.

 Disclaimer: The material presented on this webpage is intended as general educational information on the topics discussed herein and should not be interpreted as legal, financial or tax advice.
 Please seek the specific advice of your tax advisor, attorney and/or financial planner to discuss the application of these topics to your individual situation.